 What to Tell the Family

-Acne is a distressing condition.
+Acne is a common and distressing condition.
 Some evidence suggests that it may be in some measure preventable by dietary changes.
 In particular, dairy intake has been associated with the development and worsening of acne in women and could also play a role in men.
 Likewise, a high-fat diet may be implicated in acne formation.
 In addition, the use of oil-based cosmetics, excessive scrubbing or rubbing, and occlusive clothing (tight bras, turtlenecks) may worsen the acne lesions.
 Family members can assist patients with acne by helping them stay on a healthful diet.

 - Goulden V, Clark SM, Cunliffe WJ.
 Post-adolescent acne: a review of clinical features.
 Br J Dermatol.
 1997;136(1):66-70.
 [PMID:9039297]